Here at Riderwood there are lots of way to recycle!

 Riderwood Weekly Collections

 General Services Housekeeping collects recyclables twice a week, on Tuesdays and Thursdays.
 Clean plastic containers and metal cans are recycled using the blue BINS; paper is recycled using the blue BAGS.
-Check out the latest Recycle Flyer and Recycle/Trash Collection Handout.
+For details, view “How to Recycle at Riderwood” on Riderwood TV.
+Also check out the latest Recycle Flyer and Recycle/Trash Collection Handout.

 STYROFOAM is also not recyclable here at Riderwood, but there is a drop-off facility in Crofton, Maryland.